The Colored American Magazine: Sale to Dupree, Watkins, and West

+Sale to Moore

-In later April 1904, Fred R. Moore bought The Colored American Publishing Company and magazine, becoming general manager and editor.
+In late April 1904, Fred R. Moore bought The Colored American Publishing Company and magazine, becoming general manager and editor.
 Moore was the recording secretary of the National Negro Business League, an organization financed and supported by Booker T. Washington.
 However, the extent of Washington's involvement in the transaction is unknown; he denied rumors in 1903 saying that he had invested a significant sum in an African American magazine.
 Later, Washington did admit to owning stock in the magazine; it was also revealed that he invested $3,000 in the company in 1904.
-Braithwaite, who was there are the time, wrote that Moore was under the control of Washington.
+Braithwaite, who was there at the time, wrote that Moore was under the control of Washington.

-Moore moved the magazine's office to Pearl Street in New York City where it was published by Moore Publishing and Printing Company.
+Moore moved the magazine's office to Pearl Street in New York City, where it was published by Moore Publishing and Printing Company.
 Although Hopkins moved to New York City where she earned $12 a week, she later learned about meetings and decisions made behind the scenes by Washington and his allies.
 She was soon "pushed out as editor" and was replaced by Moore.
 The May 1904 issue is the first that included no articles credited to Moore.
 In the next issue, her name is removed from the mast, leaving just Moore as editor.
-The November 1904 issue stated, "On account of ill-health Miss Pauline Hopkins has found it necessary to sever her relations with this Magazine and has returned to her home in Boston.
+The November 1904 issue stated, "On account of ill-health, Miss Pauline Hopkins has found it necessary to sever her relations with this Magazine and has returned to her home in Boston.
 Miss Hopkins was a faithful and conscientious worker and did much toward the [sic] building up the Magazine.
 We take this means of expressing our appreciation of her services, and wish for her a speedy return to complete health”.

 Without Hopkins as editor, the magazine was significantly different.
 The new editorial policy was announced in the May 1904 issue.
 Its articles were more middle-of-the-road politically, no longer focused on issues affecting women, and no longer used literature for political engagement.
 Hopkins's "genteel radicalism" was replaced by Washington's "conciliatory politics".
 Editorially, Moore devoted less space to racial injustice, favoring coverage of African American accomplishments, especially in business and education, and fraternal orders like the Elks and Masons.
 The magazine announced that it "is explicitly not focused on activism" and created a new motto, "Prejudice will be erased through education, character, and money."

-Its circulation dropped; in New York it went from 800–1,200 a month to 200 a month.
+Its circulation dropped; in New York, it went from 800–1,200 a month to 200 a month.
 W. E. B. Du Bois wrote in The Crisis magazine, a magazine that used Hopkins's model of literature and activism, that the Colored American, became “so conciliatory, innocuous, uninteresting that it died a peaceful death almost unnoticed by the public”.
 The Colored American Magazine ceased publication with the November 1909 issue.